 Typically this is caused by one or more of the following reasons:

 - Pupillary Block.
 Eye fluid known as the aqueous flows easily through the pupil into the front of the eye.
 If the back of the iris adheres to the lens inside the eye, this pupillary channel becomes blocked.
 Then fluid backs up behind the iris, pushing the iris forward until it closes the drainage angle in the anterior chamber.

 - Iris Plateau.
 In this condition, the iris is attached to the ciliary body too close to where drainage occurs.
 When the pupil dilates, the iris tissue bunches up in the drainage angle, causing pressure to rise quickly.
 This type of narrow-angle glaucoma attack can occur in conditions when the pupil dilates in dim lighting or when eye drops are used to intentionally enlarge the pupil during an exam.

 - Hyperopia.
 People who are farsighted are more likely to have eyes with shallow anterior chambers and narrow angles, increasing their risk for angle-closure glaucoma from pupil dilation or aging changes in the eye.

 - Tumors and Other Causes.
-A tumor behind the iris, and alteration of the shape of the eye after surgery for a detached retina also can cause angle-closure glaucoma.
+A tumor behind the iris and alteration of the shape of the eye after surgery for a detached retina can cause angle-closure glaucoma.

 Patients typically complain of a very sudden, sharp pain with light sensitivity, a very painful headache accompanied with nausea as well as very blurry vision.
-Upon examination, the eye is very red and inflamed, the intraoular pressure is very high and the cornea looks cloudy.
+Upon examination, the eye is very red and inflamed, the intraocular pressure is very high and the cornea looks cloudy.